 Start-Up And Adjusting

 Make sure that the kit is completely installed, with the air cleaner back on, and the choke cable installed (remember to finger tighten the cables big nut to the bracket).
 Turn on the petcock, and check for fuel leaks.
-During the carb's setup on the bench, the mixture screw should have been screwed out 2 1/2 turns, and the idle speed screw on the side should be adjusted so that the butterfly is just exposing the first of the (5) pilot transition feed holes (this should have already been setup on the work bench!).
+During the carb's setup on the bench, the mixture screw should have been screwed out 3 1/4 turns, and the idle speed screw on the side should be adjusted so that the butterfly is just exposing the first of the (5) pilot transition feed holes (this should have already been setup on the work bench!).
 Ignition timing should have already been correctly set.
 See my ignition timing section here!
-Fully retard the left ignition timing grip, and fully pull on the choke cable.
-Turn on the ignition switch, and kick.
+Fully retard the left ignition timing grip, fully pull on the choke cable, and pump the throttle 3-4 times.
+Give it 2 priming kicks, turn on the ignition switch, and kick.
 It should start right up with a fast idle.
 Slowly advance the ignition, and simultaneously reduce the amount of choke as the motor warms up.
 The carb needs to have some choke for a couple of minutes until the motor is fully warmed up.
 This is normal for H-Ds also.
 With the timing retarded about half, adjust the idle speed screw for a nice idle.
 Trim the mixture screw first by screwing it inward (lean), until the idle speed drops some.
 Slowly start screwing the mixture screw out (richer) until you have reached the fastest, and smoothest idle.
 This procedure is needed after every idle speed screw re-adjustment.
-I recommend setting up a retard limiter (see my explanation here in the timing section) so that there isn't the full 39 degrees of timing from the grip.
-With about 20-22 degrees spread, the idle speeds at full advance, and full retard will be closer to the same.
+I recommend setting up the "Retard Limiter" (see my explanation here in the timing section) so that there isn't the full 39 degrees of timing from the grip.
+With about 22-23 degrees spread, the idle speeds at full advance and full retard will be closer to the same.
 This makes for a Happier bike.
 When re-starting the bike when warm, always fully retard the timing, sometimes pull on a little choke, give it no throttle, and kick.
 You will be amazed how smooth the bike sounds!

 Ignition Timing

 The ignition timing issue is going to be very controversial to many people, because the results I found experimenting with timing are nowhere near the marks dictated by the factory.
 Since we no longer use the same fuel they used in the 1940's, and we are now using a modern efficient carb, we need to start from scratch.
-Long before I experimented with CV carbs, I was testing for less advance, and leaner mixture for more power, and smoother running.
+Long before I experimented with CV carbs, I was testing my Linkert for less advance, and leaner mixture for more power, and smoother running.
 Several years ago while on a 1,000 mile Sierras, and Nevada cruise I started playing with timing, and mixture.
 I kept dialing out some advance, and trimming my high speed needle for the best seat of the pants feel, and when I returned home to measure the timing, I found that I was a little below 30 degrees full advance.
 The factory has different settings for various motors, and they are all above 35 degrees!
 The 80" motor by the book is 11/16" before TDC, which equals 40 1/2 degrees.
 These numbers are far too high, and will cause severe heat inducing detonation, and a loss of power.
-I took this recent 1951 80" with "Ollie" cams over to our local Dyno where the operator is extremely schooled in building power in H-D twins.
-I rode tested, and setup this bike with my best seat of the pants feel.
-It felt real good.
-I had the timing at 30 degrees, which I felt was appropriately retarded.
-We did 10 runs, and each time we retarded the timing a little bit.
-It kept getting better.
-When it reached the peak torque, and power, we began to lean out the main jet for maximum power.
-I started with a 170 Main, and ended with a 160 Main (as I predicted).
-The jet change only increased the power a little.
-The whole time, we are monitoring the air/fuel ratio to be proper, and the needle setting I chose was perfect everywhere (3rd clip from the top).
-I was anxious to come home, and measure the full advance timing number, and I was suprised to find it at only 13 Degrees full advance!!
-I don't know how this can be possible, so I called the dyno expert, and he explained that the dyno never lies, and that the motor only needed the 13 degrees to make it's power at it's state of tune.
+I have found from extensive dyno testing here that Indians are most efficient at much less ignition advance than factory settings.
 Indians have very little compression, which requires less advance, and the fine atomization from the CV carb requires less timing to fully fire the fuel.
 Any excess advance in a motor just results in a burn too soon where some of the power is lost on the wrong side of TDC.
 When this happens, extra heat builds up, causing excess wear, and hot oil.
 A little more advance, and you get destructive detonation.
-The dyno guy said that a little less timing is needed at elevation, and since we are at 7,000' elevation in Santa Fe, New Mexico, our 13 degrees might need to be bumped up to around 18 degrees at sea level.
-The higher air density at sea level creates more effective compression in the motor, and thus, the need for a little more advance.
-Only a dyno run on a particular bike will yield the correct timing number for your bike.
-I set this bike at 18 Degrees, so some sea level use could be done without losing our good power found with 13 degrees here at 7,000'.
-On my own 80" Bonneville, which I have been riding at 30 degrees advance, I bumped it down to 20 degrees, and it runs quicker, and smoother now.
-I am not imagining this.
-We found an additional 15% torque, and horsepower just by retarding the ignition, and when I rode this bike home, I could definitly feel an improvement.
-This bike now screams, and is making the same power as a stock H-D Evo motor!
+I found an additional 15% torque, and horsepower just by retarding the ignition.
 Now there is another advance issue that must be addressed.
 The stock Indian advance mechanism sweeps a full 39 degrees of advance from full advance to full retard.
-This would be fine if the factory timing marks of around 37 degrees are in fact correct, because full retard would be at around 3 degrees after TDC for idle.
-But with timing fully advanced at only 20 degrees, the full retard would be at 20 degrees after TDC, and the idle would be very incorrect.
-On our (2) bikes I made little retard limiters that fit into the curved slot to cut the amount of advance in half (only 20-22degrees).
-Now the idle speed is adjusted at full retard (a few degrees after TDC), and when advanced, the idle speed only comes up a little bit, but sounds great.
+This would be fine in the old days with the factory timing marks of around 38 ($) degrees, it would retard down to 1 degree after TDC for idle.
+But with timing fully advanced at only 23-24 degrees with the CV carb, the full retard would be at 16 degrees after TDC and the idle would be very incorrect.
+My CV installation kits include a "D" shaped piece that fits into the curved slot of the upper timing bracket to cut the amount of advance nearly in half (only 22-23degrees).
+Now the idle speed is adjusted at full retard (TDC), and when advanced, the idle speed only comes up a little bit, but sounds great.
 You come up to a stop light, and fully retard the timing, and the bike idles very smoothly.
 Click it in gear, advance it, and take off, and it feels very nice.
-Again, only a full dyno test will determine your bikes perfect timing number.

 Modifying the Flywheels into "Degree Wheels"

 I found a handy way to turn your flywheel into a degree wheel for acurrate timing, is to stamp some marks on the flywheel through the inspection hole with a spring loaded punch, and a simple to make guage strip.
 Make a short sheet metal strip about 3" long, and 21/64" wide (.328) as a guage.
 Cut it, file it, and measure it accurately.
-This guages width represents 5 degrees of crank timing.
-Assuming the TDC mark (+) is correct, this guage can be held in place up against the TDC mark on it's right edge, and the left edge is now at 5 degrees before TDC.
+This guages width represents 5 degrees of crank timing, when placed in the center of the timing hole.
+Assuming the factory TDC mark (+) is correct, this guage can be held in place up against the TDC mark on it's right edge, and the left edge is now at 5 degrees before TDC.
 Carefully mark, and gently center punch this mark.
-Continue moving to your left making new 5 degree marks as you go, and eventually you will see the original ($) timing mark at around 37 degrees.
-Now paint very thin vertical lines at each 10 degree increment (TDC,10,20,30,etc.) with different colored paints (gold,red,orange,yellow), and paint thin white lines at each 5 degree increment.
+Continue moving to your left making new 5 degree marks as you go, and eventually you will see the original ($) timing mark at around 38 degrees.
+Now paint very thin vertical lines at each 10 degree increment (TDC,10,20,30,etc.) with different colored paints (whited=TDC,yellow=10,orange=20,red=30).
 You will be delighted at what you will see through the clear plastic plug with your timing light.

 Clear Plastic Timing Plugs can be bought from Ed Glasgow for $10.00 each.
 He can be reached at 1-315-696-8076.

 For those that don't want to get as involved with the timing marks mentioned above, there is a simpler way.
 Assumming that your (+) mark for TDC is near correct, and your($) full advance timing mark is near correct at 38 degrees, you can split the difference, and find 19 degrees before TDC.
-Look in the inspection hole for both marks, and put a new mark exactly between the two of these, and this is where the CV carb will work at its best.
+Look in the inspection hole for both marks, and put a new mark exactly between the two of these, and this is where 19 degrees would be.
+Now place a mark 1/4" to the left for 23 degrees.
+The CV carb will work at its best here at 23 degrees.
 Simple!

 Advance Bracket Timing Limiter Modification